Who Is Uketsu?

 Connective Tissue

-The sealed dead space foreshadows the jammed fusuma doors in Chapter Three and the broader theme of the Katabuchi family’s architectural obsession: hidden passages as standard operating procedure across generations.
+The sealed dead space foreshadows the jammed fusuma doors in Chapter Three.
+It also foreshadows the broader theme of the Katabuchi family's architectural obsession.
+Hidden passages are standard operating procedure across generations.

-The missing left hand is the chapter’s most important planted clue.
-The Author briefly considers whether the body was dismembered to fit through the narrow passageways, which is the obvious interpretation and a red herring.
+The missing left hand is the chapter's most important planted clue.
+The Author briefly considers whether the body was dismembered to fit through the narrow passageways.
+That is the obvious interpretation and a red herring.
 The missing left hand is not a disposal problem.
-It is a ritual requirement, the “Offering,” which will become the structural center of the entire novel’s second half.
+It is a ritual requirement, the "Offering," which becomes the structural center of the novel's second half.

-The 16 windows establish the Katabuchi family’s survival strategy for the rest of the book: performance of normalcy so complete and deliberate that it becomes its own kind of evidence.
+The 16 windows establish the Katabuchi family's survival strategy for the rest of the book.
+They perform normalcy so completely and so deliberately that the performance becomes its own kind of evidence.

 Chapter Two: Another Warped Floor Plan